 In some situations, doctors might suggest very intensive chemotherapy along with a bone marrow or stem cell transplant.

 You have the treatment through a drip into a vein.
 Each treatment lasts a few days and you might need to stay in hospital during that time.
-Then you go home and have a break for 2 or 3 weeks to allow your body to recover from the effects of the drugs.
-The number of treatments you have depends on
+Then you go home and have a break for 2 or 3 weeks to allow your body to recover from the side effects.
+The number of treatments you have depends on:

 - which drugs you are having

 - how your lymphoma is responding to treatment